omgnetwork/ewallet/README.md

     omisego/ewallet:latest
 ```

-Then run `docker exec <container-id> mix ecto.create, ecto.migrate` to setup the database.
+Then run `docker exec <container-id> mix do ecto.create, ecto.migrate` to setup the database.

 ## Quick installation with Goban